Student Associations and Alumni Relations

 Students in the four Faculties are also represented by their own associations: the Arts and Science Federation of Associations (ASFA), the Commerce and Administration Students’ Association (CASA), the Engineering and Computer Science Students’ Association (ECA), and the Fine Arts Student Alliance (FASA).

-There are over 150 student clubs and associations.
+There are over 230 student groups.
 They may be associated with a department or discipline, such as the Psychology Students’ Association, or pursue a special interest like the Concordia Ski and Snowboard Club or the African Student Association.
 Each has its own program of activities funded by student fees.
 In addition, there are a number of independent groups on campus that provide a variety of ways for students to engage in campus and community life such as Sustainable Concordia and the Concordia Food Coalition.
 Amongst these are student media including the television station CUTV, the radio station CJLO, and two student newspapers, The Link and The Concordian.
 These media outlets operate independently of the student associations.
 Both newspapers are incorporated, with separate, wholly autonomous Boards of Directors.

 20.2 GRADUATE STUDENTS